bcgov/put/containers/workflow/openshift/README.md

 ## Initial Setup

 Once N8N is up and functional (this will take between 3 to 5 minutes), you will have to do initial setup manually.
-We suggest you populate the email account and password as whatever the `n8n-secret` secret contains in the `admin-user` and `admin-password` fields respectively.
+We suggest you populate the email account and password as whatever the `n8n-secret` secret contains in the `owner-user` and `owner-password` fields respectively.

 ## Notes